MIT-Emerging-Talent/ET6-foundations-group-19/collaboration/README.md

 ## **Positive Environment**

 - Express gratitude by regularly appreciating the contributions of your teammates.
-- Everyone should feels safe to express thoughts, make mistakes, and learn without judgment.
+- Everyone should feels safe to express thoughts, make mistakes , and learn without judgment.

 ---